NuclearGeekETH/chatGPT-web-ui/README.md

 ### Google Gemini

 Gemini is a family of generative AI models that lets developers generate content and solve problems.
 These models are designed and trained to handle both text and images as input.

+### Anthropic

+Offering Claude 3, the next generation of AI models.

+The three state-of-the-art models—Claude 3 Opus, Claude 3 Sonnet, and Claude 3 Haiku—set new industry benchmarks across reasoning, math, coding, multilingual understanding, and vision.

+## Ollama

+Run Llama 2, Code Llama, and other models.
+Customize and create your own.

 ### Stability AI